 In this regard then, the old man and Mary have much in common, they are both very strong personalities.
 Mary, as soon as the old man has retired, begins to improve the conditions in the house - much to the anger of the old people, who cling to their old traditions.

 'There was no end to her energy and to the new ideas she had about everything.
 She scoured the house from end to end, so that even poor Maggie rebelled, seeing the habits of her life so startling changed.
-"There's no use trying to get rid of dirt in this house, asthore," she said.
-"The poor were born to be dirty."
-"Well!
-I mean to get rich," said Mary.
-"And this dirt is the first thing that I find in the way." ' (O'Flaherty, p.
-113)

 The complete change of the Kilmartin household is, of course, a symbol for the resurrection of Ireland itself.
 What O'Flaherty probably wanted to say is that Ireland needs people like Mary, people who have enough ambition and energy to change something about their situation.